myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-01T05:22:02.497Z
 >
 > Don’t worry Mike, it’s our job to provide better and easier-to-use products for all people 😁

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-01T01:23:07.620Z
->
-> btw we use `bluesky_text` almost 100% of the time when parsing text in deck.blue.
-This means that you can easily integrate the text-related algorithms implemented in deck.blue in your Dart/Flutter app by using the latest bluesky_text :)

-pub.dev/packages/blu...

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-30T10:02:30.805Z
->
-> This is a post from deck.blue using a new link extraction algorithm I'm currently developing.
-If this development is successful, we will be able to post links more naturally, even in languages that don't use spaces between words.

----
 <!-- MY-BSKY_TIMELINE:END -->